Mackey 2-functors and Mackey 2-motives: The ordinary category of spans

 \begin{Rem} We expand details about spans and their composition in \Cref{ch:2-motives}, even at the bicategorical level.
 In particular, the above $\widehat{\cat{C}}$ is nothing but the 1-truncation~$\pih$ (\Cref{Not:htpy_cat}) of the bicategory $\Span(\cat{C},\Mor\cat{C})$:

 Indeed, every ordinary category $\cat{C}$ can be viewed as a `locally discrete' $2$-category, \ie one whose only 2-cells are the identities.
-In such a $(2,1)$-category, iso-comma squares and weak pullbacks coincide with ordinary pullbacks.
+In such a (2,1)-category, iso-comma squares and weak pullbacks coincide with ordinary pullbacks.
 Moreover, every 1-cell (morphism of~$\cat{C}$) is trivially faithful.
 Thus if $\cat{C}$ is an essentially small category admitting arbitrary pullbacks, viewed as a (2,1)-category $\GG:=\cat{C}$ equipped with $\JJ = \Mor \cat{C}$ the class of all morphisms, we may construct the bicategory of spans $\Span(\cat{C}, \Mor \cat{C})=\Span(\GG;\JJ)$ as in \Cref{Def:Span-bicat}.
-This is the special case originally considered by B\'enabou~\cite{Benabou67}. \end{Rem}
+This is the special case originally considered by B\'enabou~\cite{Benabou67} (note that B\'enabou credits the first bicategory of spans to Yoneda~\cite{Yoneda60}). \end{Rem}

 \bigbreak